Below is a sample homeschool schedule you can try.

 A SAMPLE HOMESCHOOL SCHEDULE

 Here is one schedule idea that you can follow if you’re having trouble establishing a routine.
-(A printable version is at the bottom of the following paragraph.)
+(You can find a printable version below)

 10:30-11:00 Snack (You can read school material to your child at this time if need be)